fahim-139/boligmatchFINAL/SUPERVISOR-README.md

 4. GDPR sensitive personal data (CPR numbers) cannot legally be processed by an academic prototype
 5. Localhost development is incompatible with MitID's OAuth callback requirements (HTTPS-only, registered domains)

-This is documented in detail in [`MITID-THESIS-SECTION.md`](MITID-THESIS-SECTION.md) and discussed in Chapter 7. **MitID integration is recommended as the top priority future enhancement.**
+This is documented in detail in  discussed in Chapter 7. **MitID integration is recommended as the top priority future enhancement.**

 ### Scam detection is keyword-based, not AI